nf-core/website/markdown/usage/tutorials/step_by_step_institutional_profile.md

 ### If your cluster often have too-full harddisk space issues

-Some clusters often have very strict user HDD-space footprint restrictions (or just is often full) 💾.
-You can minimise the footprint that Nextflow runs use by using the `cleanup` directive.
+💾 Some clusters often have very strict user HDD-space footprint restrictions (or just is often full).

+🛀 You can minimise the footprint that Nextflow runs use by using the `cleanup` directive.

 This directive goes _outside_ any of the dedicated scopes, and is simply defined as: